icryo/Undergrowth/README.md

 # Undergrowth

 ### Undergrowth is a very simple malware POC templating tool.
+Useful if you know the shellcode is clean and you want to try to invoke it in various ways.
 #### Undergrowth only supports 128-bit AES encryption at this time and relies on slightly modified public & private shellcode templates.
-The goal of this project is to collect and quickly compile shellcode invokation methods.
-Pair with other projects like CrimsonForge for improved evasion.

 ### Supported Injection Templates
 ##### CreateRemoteThread
 ##### MapViewofSection